fiveoceans-dev/pokernft/docs/game-states.md

 - **Entry**: Enough players are seated.
 - **Actions**:
   - Dealer button moves to the next seated player clockwise.
 In heads-up, the button also posts the small blind.
-  - Small and big blinds are posted (automatically or by prompt).
+  - Small and big blinds are auto-posted for players with `autoPostBlinds` enabled.
+Short stacks post all-in for their remaining chips while players who decline or lack chips are set to **SITTING_OUT** and blinds are reassigned.
 - **Exit**: Blinds committed by required players.
 - **Edge Cases**: Missing blinds result in the player sitting out or being removed.